Handcrafted: RAM Community Art Show

 Volume level must be adjustable by museum staff.

 If your work has multiple components, please include a diagram on how they should be arranged.
-Works should not require construction by RAM Staff Members, including creating, building, attaching, or painting elements.
+Works should not require construction by RAM Staff, including creating, building, attaching, or painting elements.

-Completely fill out the entry form included in the prospectus and bring to drop-off, or include with your mailed entry.
+Completely fill out the entry form near the top of this page and bring to drop-off, or include with your mailed entry.

 When submitting a work in-person, RAM will provide identification labels which artists should fill out and attach to their work.
 RAM Staff will complete identification labels for any shipped works.

-If you are unable to make it to the two in-person drop-off days, submissions may be shipped to arrive no earlier than Monday, May 5, and no later than Wednesday, May 14.
+If you are unable to make it to the two in-person drop-off days, submissions may be shipped to arrive no earlier than Monday, May 11, and no later than Wednesday, May 15.
+Works received outside that time frame will be rejected and shipped back to the artist.

-Ship works to Racine Art Museum, 441 Main Street, Racine, WI 53403, along with attached entry form.
+Ship works using a shipping service (not USPS) to Racine Art Museum, 441 Main Street, Racine, WI 53403, along with an attached entry form.
 Please label any shipments to the attention of Madison Zapata.
-Prepaid postage must be included if you want return shipping.
+If you want your work returned after the exhibition, you must provide a pre-printed return shipping label.

 No, this exhibition will not be juried.
 If necessary, due to space constraints, some works may not be displayed.
 RAM Staff will make an effort to fit all works into the gallery, but cannot guarantee every submission will be shown.
 If your work is not included in the exhibition, you will be notified prior to the exhibition’s opening.